facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-iife-return-modified-later-logical.expect.md

 ## Error

 ```
 Invariant: Invalid nesting in program blocks or scopes.
-Blocks overlap but are not nested: ProgramBlockSubtree@0(2:15) Scope@0(3:21)
+Items overlap but are not nested: 2:15(3:21)
 ```